 2. Asking for help

 Bonus tip: Don’t leave 1 ‘I’m just looking’ as a cue to ignore them from then on.
-Leave them alone for a bit then come back in to eyeshot a bit later when they look perplexed.
-You could state something like “that’s actually one of our best sellers because of x” then walk away unless they invite you to tell them more.
+Leave them alone for a bit, and then come back in to eyeshot a bit later when they look perplexed.
+You could state something like, “that’s actually one of our best sellers because of x,” then walk away unless they invite you to tell them more.

 3. Overall body language

-Retail training is the backbone of a thriving retail business, focusing on essential behaviors that not only boost sales but also create memorable customer experiences.
+Retail training is the backbone of a thriving retail business, focusing on essential behaviors that boost sales and create memorable customer experiences.

 Discover the secrets to transforming casual browsers into committed customers with SOCO’s Retail Selling Training program.

-Join over 50,000 sales reps who have already benefited from our training across 20 countries.
+Join over 50,000 sales reps who have benefited from our training across 20 countries.